sts10/medic/readme.markdown

 A Rust CLI that provides a variety of ways to check the "health" of a given KeePass database, including checking passwords against the Have I Been Pwned password list.

 **WARNING**: This software is a work in progress and still experimental.
 I would **NOT** use it with real KeePass databases or passwords just yet.
+I wrote [a blog post about this project](https://sts10.github.io/2019/02/01/medic.html).

 **Medic provides four ways to check the "health" of a given KeePass database.** Here's the current menu: